atomixnmc/minidi-dict-ng1/docs/unstable/tutorials/github.md

 ------

-This tutorial describes how to setup a public website using MDwiki  which is hosted through [GitHub][GitHub].
-GitHub is a perfect choice for hosting, and the MDwiki project website located at <http://www.mdwiki.info> is also hosted on GitHub.
+This tutorial describes how to setup a public website using Minidi  which is hosted through [GitHub][GitHub].
+GitHub is a perfect choice for hosting, and the Minidi project website located at <http://www.mdwiki.info> is also hosted on GitHub.

 [![Github logo](githublogo.png)](http://www.github.com)